What to do in Gozo: activities and must-see places

 If you want to explore the underwater world while staying on the surface, why not go snorkeling in Gozo?
 To find the best spots depending on the weather, you can go for a guided snorkeling excursion!
 These tours usually last about 2.5 hours, including 1 full hour in the water exploring and spotting different marine species.
 The guide knows Gozo’s waters inside out and will pick you up directly from your accommodation.
 All equipment is provided (mask, snorkel, fins, wetsuit).

+Once in the water, you’ll be swimming in crystal-clear seas, watching schools of fish and discovering hidden caves.
+Some operators also provide souvenir photos.
 If you prefer snorkeling on your own, Gozo also has some great surprises in store.
 If you’re interested, I share everything you need to know about snorkeling in Gozo right here.

 Still on the theme of water activities, paddleboarding and kayaking are great fun on Gozo’s calm, turquoise waters!